jayrgauthier/HelloDBP/README.md

     1. Go to Packages > Management > Install Inbound Packages and Install HelloDBP.zip.
 1. Create the Things dataset in Terracotta DB
     1. One way to do this is via the [Terracotta DB Adapter in IS](http://localhost:5555/WmRoot/adapter-index.dsp?url=%2FWmART%2FListResources.dsp%3FadapterTypeName%3Dcom.wm.adapter.wmtcdb.TCDBAdapter%26dspName%3D.LISTRESOURCES&adapter=com.wm.adapter.wmtcdb.TCDBAdapter&text=webMethods+Adapter+for+Terracotta+DB&help=true)
+1. Clone this Git Repository using Designer Git perspective
+    1. In Designer, click the "Open Perspective" button or menu and choose Git.
+    1. Click on Clone Git Repository link.
+    1. In the URI, paste the link to this repository.